sigmafelix/ezsurfeR/README.md

 ## Description
 + This repository offers several independently-operable scripts to generate perspective plots of `raster`(`Raster*`) object.
 + It may provide functionalities to draw three-dimensional (but with a fixed perspective; might be seemed as 2.5D) plots for physical geographers who prefer seeing their sites on the proprietary software, Surfer.
++ It owes briliance of `plot3D` and `raster` packages' developers for most functionalities.